zodac/ScreenshotService/README.md

 This generates 5 containers:

-#### builder_java_8
+#### builder_java
-    A small container with maven and JDK8 installed, which takes the source code and generates the output EARs.
+    A small container with maven and JDK installed, which takes the source code and generates the output EARs.

 #### wildfly
     The Wildfly application server, which deploys any EARs built in the shared volume by the 'builder_java_8' container.